-The appointment follows the recent news that AMV moved into the digital arena by forming a joint venture with the Miami-based digital agency iChameleon.
+The appointment follows the recent news that AMV has moved into the digital arena by forming a joint venture with the Miami-based digital agency iChameleon.

 Before joining Wheel, Beattie worked at Wieden & Kennedy in Amsterdam, where he headed the agency’s interactive department while working on clients such as Nike, Heineken and Aiwa.